kjxlau/stomata/README.md

 # Stomata Detection
-A dataset comprising 1,000 microscopy images was gathered from the abaxial surfaces of barley and rice leaves.
+A dataset comprising of 1,000 microscopy images was gathered from the abaxial surfaces of barley and rice leaves.
 Barley leaf images were captured at 200x magnification, while rice leaf images were taken at 400x.
 Stomata within these images were manually annotated using the LabelMe polygon tool, and the resulting JSON annotations were transformed into binary mask formats.
 These annotated images and corresponding masks served as training data for the YOLOv12 object detection model.
 Dataset was split into 80% training and 20% for test validation.

 ## 1. Manual Annotation of Images with LabelMe
 Download and install app from https://github.com/wkentaro/labelme